carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

 cross-compiling CMake provides a variable ``CMAKE_TOOLCHAIN_FILE`` which can define compiler flags and variables used during the CMake test operations.

-The result of such a build is executables that are not runnable on on the build host but can be executed on the target.
+The result of such a build is executables that are not runnable on the build host but can be executed on the target.
 As an example the following CMake invocation can generate build files targeting iOS.
 This will work on Mac OS X with the latest Xcode: